 - Is used at the end of a project for award closeout to confirm that all costs charged are allowable and, as needed, had prior approval from the sponsor.

-Instances where a sponsor does not require a Budget Justification at proposal phase are rare; however, beginning in April 2018, OCG and the Campus Controller’s Office will no longer require a Budget Justification if one is not required by the sponsor.
+Instances where a sponsor does not require a Budget Justification at proposal phase are rare; however, OCG and CCO do not require one if it is not required by the sponsor.
 In some cases, sponsors require additional budget information after the proposal has been submitted which could include a justification of costs.
 In these instances the justification of applicable budget items will be requested from the PI, submitted to the sponsor as required, and will become a permanent part of the proposal record.